 The R-squared vs Number of Terminal Nodes Plot displays the R2 value for each tree.
 By default, the initial regression tree is the smallest tree with an R2 value within 1 standard error of the value for the tree that maximizes the R2 value.
 When the analysis uses cross-validation or a test data set, the R2 value is from the validation sample.
 The values for the validation sample typically level off and eventually start to decline as the tree grows larger.

-Click Select an Alternative Tree to open an interactive plot that includes a table of model summary statistics.
+Click Select Alternative Tree to open an interactive plot that includes a table of model summary statistics.
 Use the plot to investigate alternative trees with similar performance.

 After you select a tree, investigate the distinctive terminal nodes on the tree diagram.
 For example, you might be interested in nodes with large means or with small standard deviations.
 From the detailed view, you can see the mean, standard deviation, and total counts for each node.